Techniek-Nederland/techniek-nederland-formulieren/_sources/index.rst.txt

 Dutch objects (like buildings), addresses, installations, products are administrated quite well in different systems.
-For instance in the `Kadasters' Basisregistratie Adressen en Gebouwen (BAG) <https://www.kadaster.nl/zakelijk/registraties/basisregistraties/bag>`_ that registers buildings and addressen and `2BA Technical Product Database <https://2ba.nl/>`_ that registers pretty much every product used in the Technology Industry in The Netherlands.
+For instance in the `Kadasters' Basisregistratie Adressen en Gebouwen (BAG) <https://www.kadaster.nl/zakelijk/registraties/basisregistraties/bag>`_ that registers buildings and addresses and the `2BA Technical Product Database <https://2ba.nl/>`_ that registers pretty much every product used in the Technology Industry in The Netherlands.

 One of the strengths of these systems is the low coupling, making it easy to evolve on their own while